 This is my favorite yoga stretch for quads!
 It feels pretty intense! s

 Step your right foot forward into a low lunge.
 Place your hands on the mat inside your right foot.
 Untuck your left toes and drop your left knee.
-Lift your right foot up and grab it with your right hand.
+Lift your right foot and grab it with your right hand.
 Drop your left shoulder and look up to the sky.
 For a deeper stretch, place your left elbow on the mat.

 Mermaid Variation (Eka Pada Rajakapotasana)